-Being an accompanist has always been of key interest to Bill as a player, his philosophy is that you can have great scope and no limit as to the backdrop you create for the singer your working with.
-His skill as a sideman was recently commented on in a Financial Times review of a Ray Davies show at the Royal Albert Hall –“Is there a finer sideman around?
-It’s unlikely.”
+Being an accompanist has always been of key interest to Bill, enjoying the great scope and limitless backdrop you can create as a player for the artist you’re working with.
+This skill was commented on in the Financial Times review of a Ray Davies show a the Royal Albert Hall –“Is there a finer sideman around?
+It’s unlikely…”

 Midnight Mission is the title of Bill Shanley’s new album released on February 1st 2019.
 Original recordings inspired by the excitement and melodies of early electric guitar music.
 This forthcoming album draws on Bill’s world class guitar playing and ability to write great, timeless melodies and features special guests Ray Davies and Paul Brady…

 Raised in the West Cork haven of Clonakilty in the renowned Shanley’s Music Bar, Bill was surrounded by pro musicians from a young age.
 Bill’s father, Moss Shanley, a great piano player and entertainer, himself immersed in the music of the 40’s and 50’s, encouraged Bill to sit in on gigs from an early age and was a great mentor to him in his formative years.

 Noel Redding, of the Jimi Hendrix Experience, gave Bill his first guitar lessons and was a big part of Bill’s musical education introducing him early Rock and Roll and much more.
 From his first guitar lessons with Noel at the age of nine they played hundreds of gigs together in Shanley’s Bar, joined on regular occasions by Mitch Mitchell, Tom Mc Guinness and Eric Bell.